Sreebindu/Sreebindu/README.md

 ### 🔎 Observability

-Building centralized **logging, monitoring, and observability** solutions using technologies such as **Elasticsearch, Logstash, Kibana, and Filebeat**.
+Building centralized **logging, monitoring, and observability** solutions using **Prometheus, Grafana, Elasticsearch, ITCAM, and Tivoli**.

+### 👥 Team Management

+Experience in **technical coordination, team collaboration, task management, and project execution**.

 ---

 ## 🎯 Career Goal

-> To build deep theoretical and practical expertise in **Cloud, DevOps, Data Engineering, Distributed Systems, and System Design**, and contribute to designing reliable, scalable, production-grade systems.
+> To build deep theoretical and practical expertise in **Cloud, DevOps, Data Engineering, Distributed Systems, and System Design**, while contributing to the design and implementation of reliable, scalable, production-grade systems.

 ---